 The waters of Kaieteur plunge from a height of 226 meters (741 feet for the readers from Liberia, Myanmar and the USA).
 That makes Kaieteur four times higher than Niagara and twice as tall as Victoria, but it’s the amount of water going over that cliff that makes it the largest single drop waterfall in the world.

 Angel Falls is said to be the highest ‘Uninterrupted’ falls in the world.
 Don’t ask me what the difference is, I’m no waterfalls scientist!
 They are all freaking awesome!

 You can all take a breather if your minds have just been blown!

 Kaieteur Falls, the Tallest Single Drop Waterfall in the World!!!

-Kaieteur Falls is located deep in the Guyanese Amazon jungle and unlike most ‘largest/highest/biggest’s of the world, it has next to no infrastructure.
+Kaieteur Falls is located deep in the Guyanese Amazon jungle in the Kaieteur National Park, and unlike most ‘largest/highest/biggest’s of the world, it has next to no infrastructure.
 To be fair, the construction of what little infrastructure is there, is truly an impressive feat given the stark remoteness of the location.

 So how did I end up not only in Guyana, but checking out the tallest waterfall in the world?
 Well, as with most of my stories, a little money and a lot of luck!

 I arrived in Guyana from Jamaica on a work trip.
 After two days of work, I woke up and thought “I have a free day tomorrow.
 I should go to those waterfalls…what are they called, Kayak, Character, Caricature?”

 After I Googled the right name of the waterfalls as to not embarrass myself through ignorance, I asked the crew at the office what it would take to get out to Kaieteur.
 Again, basically money and luck.